Obama "Clean and Articulate"/Beiden

 exceeded, by Oberlin College and the University of Michigan) made an active

-retired research career more attractive than continuing "service" to aging
+retired research career much more attractive than continuing "service" to failing

 institutions.
 We completed our move to Ruby Valley, Nevada with Carol's

-a book for World Scientific ("Smooth Particle Applied Mechanics---SPAM:
+four books for World Scientific: "Smooth Particle Applied Mechanics---SPAM:

 Biographical Information for Carol Griswold Hoover ["ux"]